EARLY CHILD CARE

 Health is one of the key factors to consider when fighting poverty.
 Good health not only increases life opportunities, but also allows women to reduce their economic burden due to unplanned expenditures.
 Under iMpower programme, our focus is on improving services for nutrition, maternal and new-born health, and communicable diseases, so that women and girls, across the labour camps and neighbouring communities.

-- Free Health check-up camps
+- Free health check-up camps

-- Counselling with PHC
+- Counselling with Primary Health Center (PHC)

 - Counselling for lactating mother